philippmayrth/PMMarkdownEditor/README.md

 ### Second version

+* [ ] Remove keys patched by the md editor so the appmenu keys work
 * [ ] Cheatsheet (link to website?)
 * [ ] Inclusive tabs / Sidebar?
 * [ ] Theme